kashyapmanu/Computer-graphics-project/README.md

  Computer graphics project using OpenGL

 This the the mini project for the class of Computer Graphics of VII semester of NMAMIT.
-Please find the reference projects in the reference folder.
+Please find the reference projects in the reference folder : https://github.com/kashyapmanu/CG-PROJECT/tree/main/Reference%20Projects
 <hr>
 Tech used: